daattali/daattali.github.io/_posts/2015-06-14-mimicking-google-form-shiny.md

 This will assume that when there is no authentication, everyone is an admin, but when authentication is enabled, it will look at the admin users list.

 That's it!
 You are now ready to create forms with shiny apps.
 You can see what the final app code looks like [on GitHub](https://github.com/daattali/shiny-server/blob/master/mimic-google-form/app.R) (with a few minor modifications), or test it out [on my shiny server](http://daattali.com/shiny/mimic-google-form/)).

+# Updates {#updates}

+[2015-06-14] I've been told that `shinyjs` is throwing an error for some users.
+This is because they are using the CRAN version instead of the latest version from GitHub.
+I added a [Prerequisites](#prereqs) section to specify exactly what packages need to be installed.